Cleveland Rockers

 The Cleveland Rockers were a Women's National Basketball Association (WNBA) team based in Cleveland, that played from 1997 until 2003.
 The Rockers were one of the original eight franchises of the WNBA, which started play in 1997.
 The owner, Gordon Gund, also owned the NBA's Cleveland Cavaliers at the time.
 In October 2003, Gund announced that his Gund Arena Company would no longer operate the Rockers.
-The team folded after the 2003 season as the league was not able to find new ownership for the team.
+The team folded after the 2003 season as the league could not find it new ownership.

 History

 The city of Cleveland was granted one of the original eight franchises of the WNBA in October 1996.
 The Cleveland Rockers got their nickname from Cleveland's Rock and Roll Hall of Fame.
 In 1997, they started with players Isabelle Fijalkowski and former Harlem Globetrotters member Lynette Woodard, who had been the first female player in Globetrotter history.

 The Rockers finished 15–13 in the inaugural 1997 WNBA season, missing the playoffs.
 In 1998, the Rockers went 20–10 and won the Eastern Conference title.
 However, the Rockers lost to the Phoenix Mercury in the WNBA semifinals (before the WNBA split the playoffs by conference).

 The Rockers had their best regular season in 2001, going 22–10 and winning the Eastern Conference, getting the No. 1 seed.
 Their relentless defense allowed just 55.9 points per game that year, a record that still stands.
 But the Rockers would be upended by the Charlotte Sting in the 1st round, losing 2 games to 1.
 The 2002 Rockers fell by 12 games over the previous year's mark, posting a 10–22 record.
 In 2003, the Rockers would go 17–17, good enough for the No. 4 seed in the East; however, they would fall in the first round of the playoffs to the eventual champion Detroit Shock, 2–1.
 2003 was the Rockers' last playoff appearance, and is the only team in the WNBA to qualify for the playoffs in their last season of play.